Depth Augmented and FE Free 3D/2D Liver Registration for Laparoscopic Liver AR: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

-In laparoscopic liver surgery, localizing tumors and major vessels is difficult because internal structures are not directly visible.
-Intraoperative ultrasound partially mitigates this problem but is operator-dependent and increases cognitive load.
-Augmented reality (AR) overlays preoperative computed tomography (CT) on intraoperative endoscopic views to visualize tumors and critical anatomy, thereby improving surgical safety and precision \cite{ramalhinho2023,schneider2020comparison}.
-Achieving accurate overlays is challenging: the liver deforms under pneumoperitoneum, gravity, and contact, and only a small portion of the surface is visible during surgery.
-Registration errors exceeding 10 mm can potentially enlarge uncertainty during the laparoscopic surgery.\cite{ali2025objective}
+In laparoscopic liver surgery, localizing tumors and major vessels is difficult because critical structures are not directly visible on the organ surface.
+Intraoperative ultrasound can partially mitigate this limitation, but it is operator-dependent and increases cognitive load.
+Augmented reality (AR) guidance addresses this challenge by overlaying preoperative computed tomography (CT) onto endoscopic views to visualize critical anatomy in situ, improving surgical safety and precision \cite{ramalhinho2023,schneider2020comparison}.Accurate overlays remain challenging because the liver deforms intraoperatively and only a limited surface region is visible, causing registration errors to propagate to tumor and vessel localization.\cite{ali2025objective}.